-I’ve written a few blog posts talking about pruning in a climate where you have a true winter – one where the roses go fully dormant.
-We talked about not pruning too early because it risks pushing new growth that could be harmed in a freeze, and we talked about using when the forsythia bloom as a guide to know when it’s safe to prune.
+I’ve written a lot about pruning in a climate where you have a true winter—one where the roses go fully dormant.
+In this locale you need to worry about not pruning too early because it risks pushing new growth that could be harmed in a freeze.
+When the forsythia are in bloom, it’s generally safe to prune.

-But when should you prune if you live a climate with no dormant season?
-Particularly in a season with a hot summer and no winter to speak of.
-Well, that’s what this post is about!
+But when should you prune if you live a climate with no dormant season, particularly in a season with a hot summer and no winter to speak of?

 That’s right, summer.
-Here is why.
-For them the best rose season is actually during “winter”.
-The months of October through April or so.
-Because the days are cooler the roses grow well, the blooms are larger and the colors deeper.
-To them it seemed a real shame to prune in December or January just when the roses were at peak season.
-Plus, how nice to have roses over the Holiday!
+Here’s why.
+For them, the best rose season is actually “winter”—the months of October through April or so.
+The days are cooler, the roses grow well, the blooms are larger, and the colors are deeper.
+To them, it seemed a real shame to prune in December or January just when the roses were at peak season.
+Plus, how nice to have roses over the holidays!

-I think this will work well if you live in a climate with hot summers and winters that rarely get down into the forties (5 C) – even at night.
-Another way you can determine if this works for you is observe your roses over the next month or so.
-If they are growing well, pumping out blooms and generally seem happy then think about waiting to prune until the dog days of July/August.
-If you roses are out of control and need some trimming right now because this is when you normally prune, do a light shaping now and the “pruning” over the summer.
+I think this will work well if you live in a climate with hot summers and winters that rarely get down into the forties (5°C or so) even at night.
+Another way you can determine if this works for you is to observe your roses over the next month.
+If they are growing well, pumping out blooms and generally seem happy, then think about waiting to prune until the dog days of July/August.
+If your roses are out of control and need some trimming right now because this is when you normally prune, do a light shaping now and save the “pruning” for the summer.